 A viewer sees the entirety of the page at first glance, from the biggest diagrams to the smallest caption text, rather than having most of it hidden by a window.
 The resolution of a printed product far exceeds that of even the highest-resolution consumer displays.
 Technical limitations such as loading times, screen sizes, and browser compatibility issues are nonexistant.
 And information is presented in a linear and fluid way, dictated by page numbers instead of navigation menus.

-Making the most of these these design advantages is a challenge that I am always eager to attack, despite my specialization in web design.
+Exploiting these these design advantages is a challenge that I'm always eager to attack, despite my specialization in web design.

 - Tianhe Yang

 - Responsive Web Design, HTML5, CSS3, SCSS, jQuery, Table-Based Layouts (for eBay, Newsletters, etc), PHP, MySQL, GIMP, Inkscape, Wordpress, Magento, Linux, phpMyAdmin, cPanel, Subversion, Basecamp, Marketing Copy Writing, White-Hat SEO, Google Webmaster Tools, Google Analytics, Google Adwords, Java, LaTeX, Illustrator, Photoshop, InDesign, Dreamweaver, Google Docs, LibreOffice, Microsoft Office, Windows, Mac OS X